abdalla93/Social-Events-CSV/README.md

 -Thirsty Thursday - Every 3rd Thursday of the month.
 -Friday Fry-up - Last Friday of the month.

---To install the project run 'composer install'
+--To install the project run `composer install`

---To download CSV file run 'php artisan SocailEvents:create'
+--To download CSV file run `php artisan SocailEvents:create`

 ## The download file will be saved in CSV_files.